integritee-network/book/src/security_tm_chainrelay.md

 ### Worker operator
 Operates the worker and the enclave.

-* He uses the substraTEE-worker
+* He uses the integritee-service
 * He has full access to the system (HW, OS and services)

 ### Vendor